 Richard is a small animal medicine specialist who leads the Vitamin D Animal Laboratory.
 Richard graduated from University of Glasgow in 1998 and after two years in small animal practice, Richard completed a 3 year residency in small animal medicine at the University of Cambridge.He was awarded the RCVS Certificate in Small Animal Medicine in 2001, the RCVS Diploma in Small Animal Medicine in 2003 and the ECVIM Diploma in Companion Animal medicine in 2004.
 He was then awarded a Wellcome Trust Clinical Training Fellowship to undertake studies into T cell activation and regulation in diabetes for which he was awarded a PhD from the University of Cambridge in 2007.

 Richard moved to the University of Edinburgh in 2007 and worked as clinical fellow dividing my time between clinical work and research.
 He was awarded a second Wellcome Trust fellowship to continue his studies into T cell activation in 2008.
 He was appointed Head of Small Animal Medicine in 2011 and Head of Veterinary Clinical Research in 2012.
 In 2012 Richard was awarded a third Wellcome Trust fellowship to explore how antigen presentation cells activate a pathogenic T cell response.
 Richard was appointed Head of Small Animal Medicine in 2011 and Head of Veterinary Clinical Research in 2012.
 In 2012 he was awarded a third Wellcome Trust Fellowship to explore how antigen presentation cells activate a pathogenic T cell response which was further extended in 2016.
 He was promoted to Head of Companion Animal Sciences in 2016 and was awarded a Personal Chair in Comparative Medicine in 2017.
-He has published over 160 papers, many of which have been on the comparative biology of vitamin D. His vitamin D research has resulted in the award of Petplan Scientific Achievement Award in 2016, the BSAVA Blaine Award in 2020 and his election as Fellow of Royal of College of Veterinary Surgeons for meritorious contributions to knowledge in 2016 and Fellow of the Royal Society of Edinburgh in 2021.
+He has published over 170 papers, many of which have been on the comparative biology of vitamin D. His vitamin D research has resulted in the award of Petplan Scientific Achievement Award in 2016, the BSAVA Blaine Award in 2020 and his election as Fellow of Royal of College of Veterinary Surgeons for meritorious contributions to knowledge in 2016 and Fellow of the Royal Society of Edinburgh in 2021.